nishanttcse/smart-bookmark-app/README.md

 This satisfies the real-time requirement.

-🚧 Problems Faced & Debugging Process
+##🚧Problems Faced & Debugging Process

 Here are the actual issues encountered and how they were resolved: